marceldeaton/Privacy-Plus/README.md

 © 2026 Privacy+ Technologies, operating as Privacy Plus Technologies™.
 All rights reserved.

-The software provided by Privacy Plus Technologies™ is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
-This notice does not grant permission beyond the terms of the GPL-3.0.
-"Privacy Plus Technologies" and the Privacy Plus Technologies™ logo are trademarks of Privacy+ Technologies.
+The software provided by Privacy Plus Technologies™ is licensed "Privacy Plus Technologies" and the Privacy Plus Technologies™ logo are trademarks of Privacy+ Technologies.
 All other trademarks are property of their respective owners.